Kaljurand/K6nele/docs/android_wear.md

 TODO
 ----

-- assign a custom button to K6nele, that would not override Google Assistant
+- do not declare support for ASSISTANT (only on wear), because it overrides Google Assistant

-- FetchUrl (as in the Hue use case) does not seem to work
+- FetchUrlActivity does not work with some (local?)
+URLs: connect timed out

 - watch does not have menus (e.g. Action bar)

-- some intents are not available: web search, all rec services
+- some intents are not available: VIEW?, web search, all voice services

-- no audio encoders on the watch?
+- (Google's) TTS is very slow on Wear

-- TTS is very slow
+- try installing EKI TTS, or any other TTS engine and see if one can swich away from Google

-- IME could support swipe commands and show a small editor line
+- IME could support swipe commands and show a small editor line which reflects rewritten text and editing results